kglw-dot-net/phase1/blog/_posts/2023-02-16-conversation-king-gizzard-professor.md

 </aside>

 **W.B.T.G.
 Slinger:**
-I'm always on the lookout for the post King Gizz generation, and there's one band I've kind of had my eye on that I discovered on _[Rage](https://en.wikipedia.org/wiki/Rage_(TV_program))_, _[Liminal](https://kglw.net/associated-music/#Liminal)_.
+I'm always on the lookout for the post King Gizz generation, and there's one band I've kind of had my eye on that I discovered on _[Rage](https://en.wikipedia.org/wiki/Rage_(TV_program))_, _[Liminal](https://kglw.net/associated-music/#liminal)_.
 I wanted to mention them because they're from Lismore [where Dr. Hill currently teaches].

 **Dr. Barry Hill:**
 Ah, I know _Liminal_ very well, its interesting, there’s a current little bubbling scene in Lismore, and they’re all King Gizz fanatics.
 They're all taking on different aspects of King Gizz.
-Another band called _[PUFF](https://www.abc.net.au/triplejunearthed/artist/puff/)_.
+Another band is called _[PUFF](https://www.abc.net.au/triplejunearthed/artist/puff/)_.
 Alako Myles who is behind _Liminal_, he's doing a lot of things, like he plays drums too.
 As his independent project last year, he produced eight episodes of a video program called _Anemoia_.
 It's sort of like a _[Recovery](https://en.wikipedia.org/wiki/Recovery_(TV_series))_ or _Rage_ type project he put together himself.
 So he’d do all the shooting of the content, then do a live gig to a three camera shoot in our auditorium, and set up a little sort of TV studio style interview space in front of a live audience, and posted online every Saturday.
 Another type of these people who are just really driven.

 <aside>